nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_10_Debut-game_create_Meteors.md

 #### 🟤 This means the user can see the meteor immediately as it appears in a visible area of the screen.

+> ### To avoid that, we want to create the meteors above the visible area of the screen.